attilammagyar/js80p/README.md

 ##### Tempo Sync (BPM SYNC)

 Turn on tempo synchronization for the delay lines in the effect, so that time will be measured in therms of beats instead of in terms of seconds.
+(This only works in hosts which provide tempo information to plugins.)

 Note: in order to prevent the memory that is allocated for delay buffers from growing arbitrarily large, JS80P will not go below 30 BPM for tempo